 Bullock was undaunted by Deadwood’s lawless and dangerous nature and wasted no time appointing several fearless deputies to help him “clean up” the town.
 Before long, order had been established in the former hell-raising camp.

 Changing tactics, Bullock, along with his partner, Sol Star, then decided to build Deadwood’s finest hotel over the original store and warehouse.
 Hauling in native pink and white sandstone from Andrew’s Quarry in Boulder Canyon, the work of building the Italianate style hotel began.
 When it was complete it boasted a restaurant that could seat 100 people and offered such delicacies as pheasant and lobster.
 The large lobby featured red velvet carpeting, brass chandeliers, oak trim, and a Steinway grand piano.
 Upstairs, the 63 rooms were furnished with oak dressers and brass beds, each floor had a bathroom, and a library and parlor were located off the balcony.
 In no time at all, the hotel was the most sought after luxury hotel of its time.
 In 1900 a small building that adjoined the hotel on the South was obtained by Bullock which served as the Gentlemen’s Bar.

 Seth Bullock died of cancer on September 23, 1919, at his ranch near Belle Fourche, South Dakota.
 He was buried on the high trail to White Rocks above Mount Moriah Cemetery.
 The gravesite, facing toward Mount Roosevelt across the gulch, was selected for its view of Friendship Tower, a view since obscured by a half-century growth of ponderosa pines.

 However, according to dozens of reports, Seth Bullock continues to play host at his beloved hotel.
-All manner of strange occurrences have happened at the historic hotel according to both staff and guests.
+All manner of strange occurrences has happened at the historic hotel according to both staff and guests.
 Reports include feelings of a strong paranormal presence inside several of the rooms and in the hallways of the second and third floors, as well as in Bully’s restaurant, and in Seth’s Cellar.